Request A Demo

 Scott explains that ensuring compliance with local ordinances and contracting laws was difficult to manage via traditional public purchase methods.
 Following changes to the prevailing wage law, utilizing contractors with up-to-date licenses, and confirming valid insurance policies from participating vendors became a heavy burden for PWD.
 In the solicitation development process, it became difficult for staff members to maintain and enforce the use of standardized contract documentation.
 OpenGov Procurement alleviated these problems, offering a clear way to ensure compliance and establish appropriate controls over the purchasing and contract development lifecycle.

 Reflecting on his customer experience, Scott shares that the key differentiator between OpenGov Procurement and other vendors is the team behind the software.
 He cites one example of recommending a new feature and seeing it in the platform two months later.
 “That’s something I’ve been really happy about,” says Scott.
 “I think that’s exactly what customers, especially on the public side, really want.”
-By partnering with a vendor who not only listens to feedback but uses it to actively improve the platform, customers receive a solution that continually delivers feature enhancements focused on improving the user experience.
+By partnering with a vendor who not only listens to feedback but uses it to actively improve the platform, customers receive a cloud procurement solution that continually delivers feature enhancements focused on improving the user experience.

 Since 1918, Palmdale Water District has provided high-quality water at a reasonable cost.
 PWD prides itself on providing great customer care; advocating for local water issues that help its residents; educating the community on water-use efficiency, and leading the region in researching and implementing emerging technologies that increase operational efficiency.